varglbargl/emojinary/README.md

 TODO:

- - Add a "close enough" algorithm to the guessing function to detect that "Feris Bulers Day Off" is basically the same as "Ferris Bueller's Day Off"
+ - Add a "close enough" algorithm to the guessing function to detect that "feris bulers day off" is basically the same as "Ferris Bueller's Day Off"

  - Maybe add a countdown timer that starts after the first emojis are sent.
 For the purposes of awarding more points for quicker answers, not for ending the round when it runs out.

  - Completely rework the CSS and make everything all shiny and shit.

  - Come up with a new name.
 "Emojinary" is already basically everywhere.
 Try googling it.

+INSTRUCTIONS:

+1. npm install; grunt
+2. That's it.